Supermagnum/Flashlight/README.md

 It takes two 32600 lithium ion batteries Batteries ( 32 mm diameter and 60mm length), I think that protected ones should fit.
 It can easily be changed to use 32650 ( 32 mm diameter and 65 mm length) if the 32600 batteries is impossible to get,just edit the flashlight-32mm.FCStd file using Freecad.
 You just have to find the pad in the battery holder and add 10mm to it.
+That changes the total length of the tube that holds the batteries by +10mm.
 You will need to export the iges files and the blueprints afterwards if that is done,as they will be out of date.
 This also includes the fancy tube with engraving.